 Of course, the OS had to evolve.
 To solve the problem, they realized they had to move beyond retail and into selling data maps.
 The OS has a database called MasterMap, which is possibly the largest geospatial database in the world; it contains maps accurate to a single centimeter, updated some 10,000 times a day, underpinning some £100 billion worth of business activity in the UK alone.
 The OS wanted to make this database accessible.
 They needed a way to sell this data over the Internet; they wanted delivery mechanisms and a strategy.

 Initially, the OS worked with WSO2’s competition - Apigee.
 Apigee had a good APIM system, but they weren’t as good as the WSO2 platform in connecting to everything else.
 The initial QuickStart program proved WSO2 could do everything they wanted: within just two weeks, the OS had a POC system on their hands using WSO2 Complex Event Processor, WSO2 Identity Server, WSO2 API Manager and WSO2 Business Analytics Monitor, connected to Magento, which the OS was using.

 “When evaluating the vendors, we were looking for flexibility, we were looking for a willingness to get involved, to share information - to be on our side, I guess - and we were looking for a rich resource.
 Not a single product vendor with a range of products that would meet our needs,” said Hillary Corney, of the Ordnance Survey at WSO2Con Eu 2015.

 Ordnance - and the fact that it's public sector - brought with it its own set of insights for WSO2 - especially in how public institutions work and the moving parts involved.
 As the engineers at WSO2 got used to these processes, we developed ways to get the project rolling without inflating the price, and WSO2 delivered exactly as promised.
 The Ordnance Survey is now working on not one, but two API delivery production environments with WSO2 software.

 “The WSO2 team were embedded in our trenches, and the overall impression was that they really knew their stuff.
-It was one of the fastest proof of concept builds we’ve ever had; at the end of two weeks we were able to demonstrate almost everything - from start to finish.”For further information on Ordnance Survey’s open source journey see Hillary Corney’s presentation slides at WSO2Con EU 2015.
+It was one of the fastest proof of concept builds we’ve ever had; at the end of two weeks we were able to demonstrate almost everything - from start to finish.”